RevenueHunt/docs/docs/how-to-guides/how-to-customize-quiz-design.md

 # How to Customize the Quiz Design

-You can edit the quiz design to match your store’s look & feel.
-To do that, you can use our built-in customization oprions in the Quiz Design tab or add your own custom styling via the CSS or JavaScript console.
-Any elemnt of the quiz or the resutls apge can be edited with custom CSS code.
+You can change the quiz's appearance to fit your store's style.
+Use the customization options in the Quiz Design tab or add your own style with CSS or JavaScript.
+You can modify any part of the quiz or results page with custom CSS.

-Keep in mind that you can add custom images and styling rules to each question via the question settings.
+Remember, you can also include custom images and styles for each question in the question settings.

 ## Quiz Design Tab